- The takeaway from this week’s episode is … you will understand the positive and negative aspects of contentment.

 Ambitious contentment is very different from contentment.

 Ambitious contentment is the urge that drives you forward.
-Notice we said, “Drives you forward and not keeps you where you are.”
+Notice we said, “drives you forward and not keeps you where you are.”
 A baby thrives on ambitious contentment.
-Their lives are driven by experiencing new things from believing in themselves.
-They learned to ignore what doesn’t make them feel content and strive to experience new things that come from being connected.
+Their lives are driven by experiencing new things.
+They learned to ignore what doesn’t make them feel content and strive to experience new things that come from what piques their interest.
 They are always learning through experience.

 That is why, when the new year rolls around, the decisions people make will usually fail.
 They fail to make changes about things they are not content with like, losing weight, getting that new job, and don’t get that loving relationship.